irfankhansajid/React-Learn-with-building-project/README.md

    - Description: In this project I create Password Generator.
 On that password generator you can use min(6) to max(100).
 Also you have option to **Length, Character, Number** add or not.
 Also there you can **copy** the password

    - Technologies Used: React { useCallback, useState, useEffect, useRef }
+3. **Project 2: Password Generator**
+   - Description: Create a website using **React Router** and learn about **2 way routing** , data tranfer by url also use **Github** api to fetch name, followers, img.
+In this website have 4 Section Home, About, Contact and Github.
+Futhermore use loader to optimize github section

+   - Technologies Used: React-Router { useParams, useState, useEffect } and Tailwind CSS